IA-UNISON/material/README.md

 5. Y la opinión de la mayoría delos expertos es...

-** I found that picking up a problem and solving it in a new language is the best way to learn.
+"*I found that picking up a problem and solving it in a new language is the best way to learn.
 I don't believe in reading - it wastes a huge amount of time, and you can easily end up reading for too long.
 My advice is to find a problem and set off to solve it with Python.
-You will learn alot in the process.**
+You will learn alot in the process.*"